 |1994||new cave passages discovered by the Verein für Höhlenkunde München (Caving Club Munich).|

 |2010||installation of new LED light system and several multimedia stations.|

 The Wendelsteinhöhle (Wendelstein Cave) is probably the most extraordinary show cave of Germany, just because of its exposed location.
-It is located inside the summit on an mountain, at a height of more than 1,700m, and thus an Alpine cave.
+It is located inside the summit on a mountain, at a height of more than 1,700 m, and thus an alpine cave.
 It is a so-called fissure cave, a narrow gorge formed along a vertical fissure in the rock, with impressive erosional forms, but no big chambers and no speleothems.
 Located in the fossil-rich Triassic Wettersteinkalk, the cave walls show fossils at various locations, which were uncovered by erosion.

 Even more interesting is the other end of the main passage.
 At first it is wide and about three meters high.
 This part shows a heavy air circulation and is thus almost as cold as the entrance hall.
-But the the character changes, th passage becomes narrow and up to 15m high.
-After 170m the path ends in the dome.
+But the character changes, th passage becomes narrow and up to 15 m high.
+After 170 m the path ends in the dome.
 Despite its name, this is not a chamber, but the crossing between different passages.
-The temperature in this part of the cave is 3°C.
+The temperature in this part of the cave is 3 °C.